A-KGeorge/dspx/README.md

 - **In-place processing**: Use `process()` instead of `processCopy()` when you don't need to preserve the input buffer.
 - **Async processing**: Filter processing runs on a background thread via `Napi::AsyncWorker` to avoid blocking the event loop.
 - **Batch sizes**: Process reasonable chunk sizes (e.g., 512-4096 samples) to balance latency and throughput.

+### Not Production-Ready

+> **Important:** This library has **not been tested in production** and is primarily intended for
+> research, prototyping, and performance experimentation.
+> But it has been tested with over 500 unit and integration tests.
+>
+> - Use it **at your own discretion**.
+> - If you encounter bugs, crashes, or inconsistent behavior, please **open an issue**.
+> - Pull requests (PRs) are welcome — I’ll review and merge fixes or improvements as time allows.
+>
+> The goal is to build a **community-maintained** DSP framework.
+> Early adopters are encouraged to contribute benchmarks, feature requests,
+> and test results to help make this stable for real-world deployments.

 ---